amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 	> Troubleshooting: If you encounter a error saying “Bind for 0.0.0.0:80 failed: port is already allocated”, try: `sudo service docker restart`

-1. **Create a highly-privileged IAM user if necessary.** The lab needs permissions to provision/un-provision Cognito User Pools, DynamoDB tables, S3 buckets, Lambda functions, API Gateway configurations, CloudFormation stacks, and IAM roles.
+1. **Create a highly-privileged IAM user, if necessary.** The lab needs permissions to provision/de-provision Cognito User Pools, DynamoDB tables, S3 buckets, Lambda functions, API Gateway configurations, CloudFormation stacks, and IAM roles.
-	> All resources are created in your AWS account.
+	> All resources are created in your personal AWS account.
 This lab is self-contained and respectfully cleans up after itself by un-deploying all generated AWS resources.
 1. **Configure the AWS credentials** to be used while inside the Docker container.

 		aws configure

 	> Just accept the defaults when it asks for region and output format.
 The app configuration file at `~/api/config.js` configures the resources to be provisioned in `us-east-1` by default.
-Also, AWS credentials are NOT persisted between Docker container runs, so if you exit the Docker container, remember to run `aws configure` again.
+Also, AWS credentials are NOT persisted between Docker container runs, so if you exit and later re-run the Docker container, remember to run `aws configure` again.

 1. **Deploy the AWS resources into your account**